FALL 2021 HARDSHIP GRANT APPLICATION WINDOW NOW OPEN

 Why $530?
 Because of TP53

-Why are the LFS hardship grants $530 USD?
+Why were the first round of LFS hardship grants $530 USD?
 53 is a special number in the LFS community: Li-Fraumeni Syndrome is caused by a mutation of the TP53 tumor suppressor gene.
 We offer $530 grants, we ask for $53 donations, and supporting businesses run "53" promotions to benefit the LFS community in order to highlight the importance of the TP53 gene.
 Sometimes called the “Guardian of the Genome,” TP53 is vital in preventing cancer from forming.

 “Li-Fraumeni syndrome is a rare condition caused by a hereditary (germline) mutation in the TP53 tumor suppressor gene, often referred to as the guardian of the genome.
 Even though having LFS is rare, TP53 mutations occur in over 50% of cancers and have been reported in almost every type of cancer,” says Jaclyn Schienda, genetic counselor at Dana-Farber Cancer Institute.
 “If we can better understand LFS, we can better understand cancer.”